 Why you'll love this recipe

 3-Ingredients.
-With only Tim Tams, cream cheese, and rolled oats, this recipe is as easy with minimal ingredients like White Chocolate Coconut Balls and Mint Slice Balls
+With only Tim Tams, cream cheese, and rolled oats, this recipe is super easy like White Chocolate Coconut Balls and Mint Slice Balls

 Chocolatey.
 Loaded with crushed Tim Tams and creamy chocolate flavour, they're perfect for choccy fans - especially if you like Christmas Tree Brownies or Reindeer Tim Tams.